vviikk/vviikk.github.io/INDEX.md

 #### FAQ (for geeky souls)
   - [ ] **What technologies are being used to build this resume?**
     Absolutely no Javascript is used in the browser.
-The resume is based on one markdown file, and spell-checked and built using markdown by my trusty TravisCI.
-I use Neovim for coding, and (mostly) node for building.
+The resume is based on one markdown file and spell-checked and built using markdown by my trusty TravisCI.
+I use Neovim for coding, and (mostly) node to build.
   - [ ] **Why are you using CSS variables in SCSS?
 Are you mad?**
-    Css variables can be inherited and scoped.
+    CSS variables can be inherited and scoped.
 This allows me to achieve things like changing the background and all other elements on the page with _zero_ javascript based on the `:checked` pseudo selector (still finding the perfect solution).
 I feel that I'm going to just use CSS variables for now rather than SCSS from now on - why?
-Because I'm debugging variable changes in the browser where it belongs .
+Because I'm debugging variable changes in the browser where it belongs.
   - [ ] **Are you available for work?**
     Yes.
   - [ ] **The README.md file seems to be in a different order.
 Is this intentional?**